hmahmud42/bc_tech_intro/docs/bc_proto_consensus_algorithm.md

 </p>
 <p align = "center"><b> Figure: Forking Example.</b> </p>

-A blockchain may also be forked intentionally to, for instance, upgrading to a different version of the software etc. This is a vast topic in and of itself - the [wikipedia article](https://en.wikipedia.org/wiki/Fork_(blockchain)) is a potential starting point for further research.
+A blockchain may also be forked intentionally to, for instance, upgrading to a different version of the software etc. This is a vast topic in and of itself - the [Wikipedia article](https://en.wikipedia.org/wiki/Fork_(blockchain)) is a potential starting point for further research.

 ### Strategies for dealing with forking